sailfish009/mydl_C/README.md

 See [GETTING_STARTED.md](GETTING_STARTED.md),
 or the [Colab Notebook](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5).

-Learn more at our [documentation](https://detectron2.readthedocs.org).
+Learn more at our [documentation](https://mydl.readthedocs.org).
-And see [projects/](projects/) for some projects that are built on top of detectron2.
+And see [projects/](projects/) for some projects that are built on top of mydl.

 ## Model Zoo and Baselines